NautilusTrader

 Spot Markets (incl.
 Binance US)

-Margin Accounts (Cross & Isolated)-Margin trading not implemented.
+Margin Accounts (Cross & Isolated)-Not implemented.
+Planned for v2.

 USDT-Margined Futures (PERP & Delivery)